 - English is spoken and there are English signs but you may run into difficulties.

 - Nightlife is non-existent and there’s no ski village – just a few hotels and pensions.

-- Although close to Myoko Kogen and Nozawa Onsen, there’s no easy way of getting to either resort for day trips, apart from a private taxi.
+- Although close to Myoko Kogen and Nozawa Onsen, there’s no easy way of getting to either resort for day trips.